 have all conditions exactly the same except for ONE.
 If too many things are changing during an experiment, there is no way to evaluate what is happening with any certainty.
 The things that can change are called

-Imagine you are wanting to know if yeast is necessary to rise bread.
+Imagine you are wanting to know if yeast is necessary for bread to rise.
 You could keep all of your ingredients, mixing times, baking pans, and baking temperatures all the same except the yeast.
-One batch with yeast one without yeast.
-So Yeast is your independent variable.
-All others are your dependent variables.
+One batch with yeast - one without yeast.
 Now, after your bread comes out of the oven and cools you can measure the height of your bread loaves.
-This height is your dependent variable and is the data you will present on your project board.
+This height is the data you will present on your project board.
 Cool, huh?

-http://sciencebuddies.com/science-fair-projects/project_guide_index.shtml?From=Tab. and go down to the secion on "
+http://sciencebuddies.com/science-fair-projects/project_guide_index.shtml?From=Tab. and go down to the section on "